BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

 ### Chapter 37
 - Good chapter.
 ### Chapter 38
-- In the driving test section provide a better descritpion of the location.
-This is a chance for the reader to be able to pict
+- In the driving test section provide a better description of the location.
+This is a chance for the reader to be able to picture Malaga and the surrounding area.
+### Chapter 39
+- At the start of this chapter you talk about the lack of guests.
+I wanted to know why the drop off and what the main character felt would be needed to be done to fix the problem.
+I wanted the reader to have some idea of potential solutions.